Are you wondering if you should let your turkey sit out before cooking it? Look no further, because we have all the answers to your questions here.

 But at the same time, the turkey must also be kept out of the danger zone.
 To keep the turkey out of the danger zone, it is recommended that you only leave the turkey out for about an hour.
 This will allow it to rise to a warmer temperature which makes the cooking process go much faster without making you or your family sick.

 Now there is little proof as to whether or not leaving your turkey out before cooking actually makes it better or not.
 For that reason, it is really up to your personal preference as to whether or not you want to leave your turkey out before cooking.
-We think that the results matter much more how you cool your bird than whether or not you let it sit for an hour at room temperature.

 Best Ways to Thaw a Turkey Before Cooking